lassebunk/gretel/README.md

 <% end %>
 ```

-Setting custom breadcrumb trails
+Setting breadcrumb trails
 --------------------------------

-You can set a custom breadcrumb trail via `params[:trail]`.
+You can set a breadcrumb trail via `params[:trail]`.
 This makes it possible to link to a different breadcrumb trail than the one specified in your breadcrumb.

 An example is if you have a store with products that have a default parent to their category, but when linking from the review section, you want to link back to the reviews instead.